-After much speculation and worry about the new mortgage rules that came into effect on January 1, it appears that plenty of hopeful homebuyers still intend to buy a home.
+After much speculation and trepidation about the new mortgage qualification rules that took effect in 2018, it appears that plenty of prospective homebuyers still intend to buy a home this year.

-We took to Facebook to ask our followers if they still plan to purchase in 2018, in spite of the new mortgage rules.
+We took to Facebook to ask our followers if they still plan to buy a home, in spite of the policy changes.
 Eighty per cent said they do, while 20 per cent are delaying their move.

-Ultimately, the decision to buy a home is a very personal choice that depends on a number of factors, such as finances, future plans and comfort level.
-The good news is, professionals like real estate agents, mortgage brokers and even some real estate lawyers are usually willing to consult with you and give you advice before you dive right in.
+While home ownership is a great way to build future wealth, it’s not for everyone.
+Ultimately, the decision to buy a home is a very personal one that depends on a number of factors, such as your finances, future plans and overall comfort level.
+The good news is, professional real estate agents, mortgage brokers and real estate lawyers are there to advise you before you dive in.

 In order to buy a home, you’ve got your up-front costs, which can include things like your deposit, downpayment, home inspection and appraisal fees, property insurance, Land Transfer Tax, title insurance, legal fees and moving expenses.
 Click HERE to get into the nitty-gritty of these costs.